svaarala/duktape/doc/hobject-alg-exoticbehaviors.rst

 implementation as a virtual property backed to an immutable internal string value.

-.. note:: Ecmascript 5.1 no longer requires the numbered index to be a valid
+.. note:: ECMAScript 5.1 no longer requires the numbered index to be a valid
           array index, any number-like value will do.
 This allows strings longer than 4G.
 The algorithms here don't reflect this correctly.